-According to the 2018 figures, the percentage of hospitals that received the maximum penalty increased to 6% compared to 3% in 2017.
-The average fine is 0.73% of base payment rate.
-To further compound the matter, CMS announced that beginning in 2016 the new methodology to calculate the readmission rates will be the average score over the past three fiscal years.
+It should be noted that that beginning in 2016 CMS began using a new methodology to calculate the readmission rates which is the average score over the past three fiscal years.
 This means many institutions will continue to face the penalties for at least one or two more years even if their readmission rate were to be corrected today.
 Moreover, the law requires that penalty assessments be based on average hospital performance, rather than on fixed targets.
 In other words, CMS assesses hospital penalties based on a curve, resulting in a certain percentage of hospitals always be penalized, regardless of improvements in national readmission rates.